kebin20/coffee-roasters-website/README.md

 ### What I learned

-- My more significant learning points will be explained in a blog post!
-(WIP)
+- My learning takeways written in my blog post [here on Dev.to](https://dev.to/kebin20/lessons-learned-from-tackling-a-frontend-mentor-project-coffee-roasters-themed-edition-3ojm)!

 ### Continued development